ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![system reload](./images/14.%20system%20reload.png)

 * Your website is now active but the web root `/var/www/projectlamp` is empty.
-Create an `index.html` in that location so you can test if the virtual host works as expected using the command below:
+Create an `index.html` file in that location so you can test if the virtual host works as expected using the command below:

 ```bash
 touch /var/www/projectlamp/index.html